Entropius/django-turbojs/README.md

 ## License

-Turbo-Django is released under the [MIT License](https://opensource.org/licenses/MIT) to keep compatibility with the Hotwire project.
+django-turbojs is released under the [MIT License](https://opensource.org/licenses/MIT) to keep compatibility with the Hotwire project.

 If you submit a pull request.
 Remember to add yourself to `CONTRIBUTORS.md`!